off-court-creations/houston/README.md

 - `label list` — list known labels.
 - `workspace new [dir]` — scaffold a new Houston workspace (use `--no-git` to skip git init).
 - `workspace info` — high-level snapshot of the current workspace (`--json` supported).
+### Ticket ID Format

+Houston now issues canonical ticket identifiers as `PREFIX-uuid`, for example `ST-550e8400-e29b-41d4-a716-446655440000`.
+Commands accept either the full canonical value or the short form (`ST-550e8400`) when it resolves uniquely in the current workspace.
+Human-facing output (tables, logs) defaults to the short form while files and branches always store the canonical string.

 ## Workspace Insights